-The Tooker Professor program is established in the Fulton Schools of Engineering to recognize and encourage innovation in our academic mission.
+The Tooker Professor program recognizes and encourages innovation that advances our academic mission.
 Base funding for this program comes from an endowment established by Diane and Gary Tooker.
-Diane is a former elementary school teacher, and Gary is one of our engineering alumni and the former CEO of Motorola; both are passionate about creating exciting learning environments that attract students to and retain them in STEM fields.
+Diane is a former elementary school teacher, and Gary is one of our engineering alumni and the former CEO of Motorola; both are passionate about creating exciting learning environments that attract students retain them in STEM fields.

 Tooker Professors will be selected via a competitive proposal process.
 They will be appointed for one- to two-year terms and may re-compete for subsequent appointments.
 All Fulton Schools of Engineering faculty are eligible to apply.
 Proposals will be reviewed by a panel who submits recommendations to the Dean.

 Interested Fulton Schools of Engineering faculty members should submit:

 A 3-page proposal describing their proposed Tooker Professor activities.

 A current CV,